bitwarden/sm-kubernetes/README.md

 - Secret names from Bitwarden Secrets Manager will be used as Kubernetes secret keys
 - Secret names must be POSIX-compliant (start with letter or underscore, contain only alphanumeric and underscore characters)
 - Secret names must be unique across all accessible secrets
-- Validation errors will prevent secret synchronization with detailed error messages
+- Validation errors will prevent secret synchronization with error messages

 Example result:
 ```yaml